isaacyakl/remote-jackbox-player/README.md

 -  Block inception by keeping user from inputting URL of the Remote Jackbox Player
 -  Utilize Babel.js for wider support/polyfilling
 -  Add game client ids for individual Jackbox games
--  Add support for Discord Streaming, YouTube Gaming, and Facebook Gaming
+-  Add support for YouTube Gaming and Facebook Gaming
 -  Add left-hand / right-hand control orientation option
 -  Detect lag in stream and reload it automagically
 -  Add custom confirmation dialog for trying to reload game pane